dingusdev/dingusppc/zdocs/developers/openfirmware.md

 Apple's Open Firmware contains a small kernel implemented in the native PowerPC code.
 This kernel performs the following actions:

-* set up memory translation for OF execution
+* Set up memory translations for OF execution.
-* relocate itself from ROM to RAM
+* Relocate itself from ROM to RAM.
-* initialize Forth runtime environment
+* Initialize the Forth runtime environment which includes a dictionary of words.
+All words are native PPC code.
-* recompile OF main image from FCode to native PPC code
-* pass control to recompiled OF that starts building the device tree
+* Interpret Forth or fcode which adds more words (with PPC code) and data to the dictionary.
-* process low-level exceptions
+* Process low-level exceptions.

 ## Open Firmware and the Macintosh boot process

 ### Old World Macs

 1. In response to power coming on, HWInit code in the Power Macintosh ROM performs initialization of the memory controller and the basic I/O facilities as well as some self-testing.
 After that, the startup chime is played.
-2. HWInit passes control to Open Firmware kernel that prepares OF execution from RAM.
-OF builds the **device tree** - a platform-independent description of the attached HW.
+2. HWInit passes control to Open Firmware kernel that prepares OF execution from RAM. `cold-load` is executed.
+3. `cold-load` begins interpreting of the main fcode image (`@startvec` `>fcimage`) compiling words to PowerPC code and building the **device tree** - a platform-independent description of the attached HW.
+The main fcode image and driver fcode images (`@startvec` `>fcfiles`) are interpreted from ROM.
+4. `cold-load` passes control to `@startvec` `>'cold-init` which tests for snag keys, optionally executes `nvramrc`, and boots the OS (either by returning to HWInit or executing a `boot` command) or enters the Open Firmware command line.
-3. OF returns control to HWInit that initializes several low-level data structures required by the Nanokernel.
+5. OF returns control to HWInit that initializes several low-level data structures required by the Nanokernel.
-4. HWInit passes control to the Nanokernel that initializes the native execution environment and the 68k emulator.
+6. HWInit passes control to the Nanokernel that initializes the native execution environment and the 68k emulator.
-5. 68k emulator executes the start-up code in the Macintosh ROM that initializes various managers.
+7. 68k emulator executes the start-up code in the Macintosh ROM that initializes various managers.
-6. The device tree generated by the Open Firmware in step 2 is imported by the Expansion Bus Manager initialization code and stored in the **NameRegistry**.
+8. The device tree generated by Open Firmware in step 3 is imported by the Expansion Bus Manager initialization code and stored in the **NameRegistry**.
-7. An operating system is located and loaded.
+9. An operating system is located and loaded.

 ### New World Macs

-*TBD*
+The PowerPC part is similar to Old World Macs except the Open Firmware and OF Driver subsections need to be decompressed into RAM.
+For Classic Mac OS, Open Firmware loads and boots a file of type `tbxi`.
+This is a New World ROM file in the System Folder which replaces the first 3MiB of the Old World ROM.

 ## Open Firmware bugs